kennyyseo/stork/README.md

 # **Stork**

-Stork allows its users to login and store all the names that they're considering, regardless of gender.
+Stork allows its users to store all the names that they're considering for the baby they're expecting, regardless of gender.

 ### Features: